Troubleshooting the BMW Airhead Motorcycle Alternator/Charging Systems

 Information on testing using the transformer and lamp method is also on this website, but see the next paragraph...

-Diodes are usually tested (disconnect the bike battery first!!!) by using an ohmmeter, first with the leads in one direction, and then reversing the ohmmeter leads, so that forward conducting resistance is measured (ohmmeters have batteries and pass a small current through the probes) in one direction, and hopefully no or extremely high resistance in the other (NON-conductive) direction.
+Diodes are usually tested (disconnect the bike battery first!!!) by using an ohmmeter, first with the leads in one direction, and then reversing the ohmmeter leads, so that forward conducting resistance is measured (ohmmeters have batteries and pass a small current through the probes) in one direction, and hopefully extremely high resistance in the other (NON-conductive) direction.
 A test with the diode board OUT OF THE BIKE using a 6 or 12 volt brake or turn signal light bulb and a 5 to 15 volt AC transformer is a VERY good test, and HIGHLY recommended, as it IS a better test.
 A series circuit is used.
 Shorting the leads gives full lamp brightness.
 Connecting across a diode gives roughly half-brightness.
 Anything else and the diode is faulty.
 Both tests, ohmmeter and lamp/transformer; are a good idea.
-Many multimeters now incorporate a Diode Test function.
+Many multi-meters now incorporate a Diode Test function.
 The function typically reads the forward voltage drop of the diode, with a small current applied.
-It is roughly as good as the ohmmeter test, and the lamp test is MUCH better than either.
+It is roughly as good as the ohmmeter test (properly interpreted), and the AC transformer and lamp test is MUCH better than either.

 3. Voltage Regulator: Usually a failure here means an opening of the series pass transistor (electronic versions of the regulator) and no output/charging.
 Other failures have been seen.
 Much more rarely is an overvoltage regulator seen.
 The mechanical regulators usually fail by slowly deteriorating the output voltage.
 A failure to charge, in which the regulator is suspected, can be PROVEN, by bypassing the regulator.
 This is done with a jumper wire with male spades in each end.
 Remove the regulator plug, and insert the jumper into the opposing (NOT BROWN WIRE!!!) plug connections.
 If the system now charges, replace the VR.
 Rarely the internal regulator series transistor short-circuits, and the indication is always a vastly too high charging voltage at higher rpm.